pagkly/Zed/Investopedia4/What Are Usury Laws.md

 ## Special Considerations

 There is some debate on the effectiveness of usury laws after decisions by the U.S. Supreme Court and legislation gave financial institutions the capacity to circumvent the limits.
-The high court’s decisions in the case of Marquette National Bank v.
+The high court’s decisions in the case of Marquette [[National Bank]] v.
 First of Omaha Corp. allowed credit companies to charge customers who were out of state at the same interest rates the companies could charge in the states where they were incorporated.3

 Delaware’s introduction of the _[Financial Center Development Act](http://www.djcl.org/wp-content/uploads/2014/07/Legislation-Vol.6-1-1.pdf),_ which largely eliminated limits in the state on fees and interest that can be charged on consumer lending, further amplified the desire among financial institutions to move there.4 Banks simply had to establish subsidiaries or meet other terms for incorporation in the state to benefit from the law and thereby circumvent usury laws in other states.
-In response to this activity, some other states changed their usury laws to grant locally-based financial institutions the ability to charge interest rates on a par with out-of-state lenders.
+In response to this activity, some other states changed their usury laws to [[Grant|grant]] locally-based financial institutions the ability to charge interest rates on a par with out-of-state lenders.